-When there are multiple NAPs on a column, each supporting Ethernet channels of up to and including 100G, then each of these NAPs must ensure that it does not overrate on transmission.
-If any of the NAPs overrates, then it will cause the the specific MAC channel to issue backpressure to the EIU (on a per channel basis) which will provide backpressure to the column, which will halt transmission for all NAPs on the column.
-In this scenario, the other NAPs which have not overrated on TX will stop transmitting, causing the MAC to underflow for those channels.
+When there are multiple NAPs on a column, each supporting Ethernet channels of up to and including 100G, each of these NAPs must ensure that it does not overrate on transmission.
+If any of the NAPs overrates, it causes the the specific MAC channel to issue backpressure to the EIU (on a per-channel basis) which provides backpressure to the column, which halts transmission for all NAPs on the column.
+In this scenario, the other NAPs which have not overrated on TX stop transmitting, causing the MAC to underflow for those channels.
 Therefore, it is necessary when there are multiple NAPs operating at 100G or below, that each NAP is correctly regulated to ensure it does not overrate.

 To regulate the NAP transmission for NAPs supporting up to 100G, Achronix supplies a traffic shaper block built into the ACX\ETHERNET\NODE macro.
-For this macro, the user specifies the clock frequency at which the NAP is operating along with the desired channel rate.
-The traffic shaper then ensures that the NAP will not overrate.
+For this macro, the clock frequency at which the NAP is operating is specified along with the desired channel rate.
+The traffic shaper then ensures that the NAP does not overrate.

-NoC Arbitration Parameters
+2D NoC Arbitration Parameters

-When there are multiple Ethernet NAPs on a column, it is necessary to ensure that the NoC balances the throughput from each NAP so that all NAPs obtain equal bandwidth on the column.
+When there are multiple Ethernet NAPs on a column, it is necessary to ensure that the 2D NoC balances the throughput from each NAP so that all NAPs obtain equal bandwidth on the column.
 If not balanced, the NAPs at the top of a column, nearer the EIU, would get priority with the potential of causing NAPs lower down the column to have their packets stalled, leading to packet starvation at the MAC.

-To control the NAP vertical arbitration, referring to the ACX\NAP\ETHERNET in Speedster7t Component Library User Guide, the s2n\arbitration\schedule parameter is used.
+To control the NAP vertical arbitration, referring to the ACX\NAP\ETHERNET macro in the Speedster7t Component Library User Guide (UG086), the s2n\arbitration\schedule parameter is used.
 The value of the parameter is set according to how many NAPs are in the column, and the position of the NAP relative to the other NAPs in the column.
-The values are shown in the table below (see page 42)
+The values are shown in the following table.